bmlt-enabled/bmlt-root-server/README.md

 ------------

-The root server requires a MySQL 5.7 database or higher and PHP 8.2 or higher.In addition, the following PHP modules are required: `curl gd intl mbstring mysql pdo xml zip`.
+The root server requires a MySQL 5.7 database or higher and PHP 8.2 or higher.In addition, the following PHP modules are required: `curl gd intl mbstring mysql xml zip`.
 In particular, make sure you have `intl` -- this one is more likely to be missing.
 There are a variety of MySQL modules for PHP, and others will probably work as a substitute for `mysql` itself.